jonahkohn/cell_count/readme.md

+If you have any questions, I'm always available at jonahkohn@gmail.com :)

 # Automatic Cell Counter

 This package is meant to assist in the counting of starter cells for the mesoscale connectivity project.
 It consists of an ImageJ macro to format images,